ftntcorecse/ftnt-ansible-docs/docs_build/fsm_modules/fsm_discovery.rst

         description:
           - Discovery type to use in FortiSIEM.
         required: true
-        options: ["RangeScan", "SmartScan", "L2Scan", "status"]
+        choices: ["RangeScan", "SmartScan", "L2Scan", "status"]

       root_ip:
         description:
           - Specifies the IP of a device to use as the "root" scanning device.
 Usually a router or switch.
           - Ignored unless "SmartScan" is set for mode
         required: false

       include_range:
         description:
           - Specifies the IP ranges to specify, in comma seperated format.
         required: false

       exclude_range:
         description:
           - Specifies the IP ranges to specify, in comma seperated format.
         required: false

       no_ping:
         description:
           - Tells FortiSIEM not to attempt to ping a device before attempting to discover it.